Stonyidea/Stonyidea/README.md

 - 👋 Hi, I’m @Stonyidea
 - 👀 I’m interested in ...coding and robotics
 - 🌱 I’m currently learning ...highschool
-- 💞️ I’m looking to collaborate on ...scratch
+- 💞️ I’m looking to collaborate on ...
+-
 - 📫 How to reach me ...infarzin@gmail.com
 hi
 <!---hi